ninoalma/Mystik-RPG/README.md

 How to install

 1. Make new Eclipse project
-2. Download gson-1.7.1.jar (http://mystikrpg.danjasnowski.com/gson-1.7.1.jar) and add as "external jar" library
+2. Download gson-1.7.1.jar and add as "external jar" library
-3. Download Java files, /tile/ directory and me.gif
-3. Drag-drop into /src folder
+3. Clone project via GitHub from your favorite IDE (Netbeans, Eclipse, IntelliJ IDEA, etc.)
-4. Run as java-applet
+4. Run build